 Enable Table Of Contents

-Now, if you want to show Table Of Contents section in your blog post, you have to enable it in the params.features section of config.yaml file.
+Now, if you want to show Table Of Contents section in your blog post, you have to enable it in the params.features section of hugo.yaml file.

 toc: